kruselkopf/creative-technologie/README.md

 For future projects, I will take away that it is important to think about the installation already during the planning and production phase, not only about the concept and the visuals.

+## Video
+Here you can see the prototype in action: https://youtu.be/ikxfG56IXjg